ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Specification Document(s): [Header Object](#unprotected-object) of RFC XXXX

 # Non-Upward Compatible Changes to the vCon Container

+## Version 0.0.2 to 0.3.0

+  * "transfer-target" parameter was renamed to "transfer_target" to be consistent with other compound names that use the underscore ("_").
+  * "target-dialog" parameter was renamed to "target_dialog" to be consistent with other compound names that use the underscore ("_").

 ## Version 0.0.1 to 0.0.2